konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

 Now that we have a running CF app we can transform it using Move2Kube.
 We will be using the three stage process (*collect*, *plan* and *transform*) for the transformation.
 Run these steps from the directory where `cloud-foundry` directory is present:

-1. Optional: This step is required only if you are interested in metadata such as environment variables from a running instance.
-If you don't have a running app, you can use the m2k_collect directoy that comes with the sample.
+1. Optional: This step is required only if you are interested in metadata such as environment variables from a running Cloud Foundry instance.
+For this tutorial, if you don't have the apps running on Cloud Foundry, you can use the m2k_collect directly that comes with the sample.
- We will first collect some data about your running CF application.
-Here we will limit the collect to only cloud foundry information using the `-a cf` annotation flag.
+ We will first collect some data about your running CF applications.
+Here we will limit the `collect` to only Cloud Foundry information using the `-a cf` annotation flag.
+By default, `move2kube collect` collects the information of all the apps that are deployed on Cloud Foundry.
+But, it is also possible to collect the information of some specific application(s) deployed on Cloud Foundry using `move2kube collect` and there is a detailed tutorial about it [here](/tutorials/collect-selected-cf-apps/).

     ```console
     $ cf login -a <YOUR CF API endpoint>